 Our solicitors have been appointed by the Chief Justice as Commissioners for Oaths, which means we are fully qualified to administer statutory declarations and affidavits.

-We currently only offer this service remotely by videocall.
+This is a service that we offer remotely by videocall, or in person, subject to availability.
 You will need to send us the documents you are signing, swearing or affirming by email before your appointment.
 Please do not sign or otherwise fill in the documents before the video call.

 If the document is for use abroad, please ensure that it is the signature of a solicitor you require and not a notary public.